pond/dnd/party_ripa/journals/campaign_7/act_1/part_16.md

 A library here...
 Or there's Candlekeep.
 We then get distracted by talking about books to get in.
 Thorin wants to write a book about the dragon attack; "The Elf That Barely Helped", he calls it.
 Arturo gets swept up in that and the two settle down to write the book...

-Penny and Francesc ask for directions to, then head to the library, the other two in tow, walking about the book.
+Penny and Francesc ask for directions to, then head to the library, the other two in tow, to continue writing the book in the library.
 Francesc struggles to find anything - the library is *big* (investigation 11).
 Penny tries asking; persuasion is 23; a librarian assists.
 "Huh.
 You know, someone else just recently asked about books on Savras!
 So I remember where they are.
 Come, I'll show you."
 As we walk - "Can you remember what they looked like?"
 "It was - Hmmm.
 Elven?
 No. Human?
 I can't remember.
 Either human or elf.
 Male or female?" (it's a DM History roll and only 6).
 At least we can find the books!

 Deities Of Feyrun; classification: Alignment.
 True Neutral.
 3 books.
 The other person *was* asking about the "oasis in the desert".
 Suggestion was to head to Candlekeep... **OK, so someone is ahead of us and looking for the same thing**.